094459/newsletter-oss-projects/README.md

 [aws-agentic-document-assistant](https://aws-oss.beachgeek.co.uk/3gu) The Agentic Documents Assistant is an LLM assistant that provides users with easy access to information and insights stored across their business documents, through natural conversations and question answering.
 It supports answering factual questions by retrieving information directly from documents using semantic search with the popular RAG design pattern.
 Additionally, it answers analytical questions by translating user questions into SQL queries and running them against a database of entities extracted from the documents with a batch process.
 It is also able to answer complex multi-step questions by combining different tools and data sources using an LLM agent design pattern.(#181)

+**aws-clean-rooms-lab**

+[aws-clean-rooms-lab ](https://aws-oss.beachgeek.co.uk/3j5)is a workshop from AWS Security Hero Richard Fan that  will walk you through the setup of AWS Clean Rooms so you can try its different features.
+Richard wrote about this repo in his write up [Start building my AWS Clean Rooms lab](https://aws-oss.beachgeek.co.uk/3j6), which you should read to help you get started.
+This is a work in progress, but there is still a lot of stuff to get stuck into so worth checking out if AWS Clean Rooms is something that you are exploring. (#183)

 **big-data-summarization-using-griptape-bedrock-redshift**

 [big-data-summarization-using-griptape-bedrock-redshift](https://aws-oss.beachgeek.co.uk/3gv) I have looked at Griptape in other blog posts, so it was nice to see this repo that provides sample code and instructions for a Big data summarisation example using this popular open-source library, together with Amazon Bedrock and Amazon Redshift.
 In this sample,  TitanXL LLM is used to summarise but Anthropic's Claude v2 is also used to drive the application.
 This application sample demonstrates how data can be pulled from Amazon Redshift and then passed to the summarisation model.
 The driving model is isolated from the actual data and uses the tools provided to it to orchestrate the application. (#181)